top of page

 • In 2022, MTB Missoula agreed to take over construction of the Syringa Bike Park Jump Line and long-term maintenance of both Syringa and Bellevue.

-• The jump line will include beginner (3 ft high), intermediate (4 ft high), advanced (5 ft high) table tops, for a total of 18 jumps.
+• The jump line will include beginner (3 ft high), intermediate (4 ft high), advanced (5 ft high) jumps, for a total of 18 jumps.

 rendering.png